jsjfai/AgentWeb/README.md

 ## 🚀 Project Overview

 This is an innovative smart agent interconnection ecosystem.
 It aims to solve the current isolation issue of AI agents and enable interconnection and collaboration between agents.
-Through the three-tier architecture of AgentDNS + DNSNode + MCP Client, a complete dynamic routing and collaboration mechanism for smart agents is built.
+Through the three-tier architecture of [AgentDNS](https://github.com/jsjfai/AgentDNS) + [DNSNode](https://github.com/jsjfai/AgentDNS-Node) + [AgentWeb Client](https://github.com/jsjfai/AgentDNS-lite-client), a complete dynamic routing and collaboration mechanism for smart agents is built.
 This allows users to access and invoke various smart agent services through a unified interface.

 The system breaks down barriers between different platforms, models, and smart agents.
 It realizes true collaborative work of smart agents and provides users with a more comprehensive and intelligent service experience.